seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Appendices/AppendixA-Full-Code-Base/Part4-Invoices-Final-State.md

 }
 ```

-This completes Appendix A Part 4 (Invoices and Bills in full, final, accumulated state) — every file needed for the entire invoices/ and bills/ folders is now covered.

 ---

-Next up is **Appendix A Part 5 (Payments Actions and All Report Pages)** — `payments/actions.ts`, and all four report pages (P&L, Balance Sheet, AR Aging, AP Aging).
-Want me to continue?
+This completes Appendix A Part 4 (Invoices and Bills in full, final, accumulated state).